Amanaki Mafi: Career

-In 2016, Mafi joined Bath Rugby Team on a short-term contract and made immediate impact with four tries in his first four matches.

 In August 2016 Mafi signed to join the Melbourne Rebels to train for the 2017 Super Rugby season.
-He is currently playing for the Rebels until the end of the season to then return and play in the Japan team.

-On November 19, 2016 Mafi won the Man of the Match award in Japan's 33–30 loss to Wales at the Principality Stadium in the Under Armour Autumn Series.
+On November 19, 2016, Mafi won the Man of the Match award in Japan's 33–30 loss to Wales at the Principality Stadium in the Under Armour Autumn Series.

-On May 30, 2017 Mafi was named to be in the Brave Blossoms Rugby Union team that represents Japan in international rugby union competitions.
+On May 30, 2017, Mafi was named to be in the Brave Blossoms Rugby Union team that represents Japan in international rugby union competitions.

+In July 2018 Mafi was charged with assault with intent to injure after allegedly assaulting teammate Lopeti Timani at a party in Dunedin.
+He was subsequently selected for the 2019 Rugby World Cup while still awaiting trial.
+In December 2019 he pleaded guilty to assault, but avoided a conviction after paying Timani NZ$50,000.

+On 9 August 2025, Mafi signed for Prem Rugby club Newcastle Red Bulls in England ahead of the 2025-26 season.